How to Test

 At first we will look at how we can test a single package and to which status we can then set that part in the architecture diagram if this test was successful.

 The first step is to test if the package compiles.
-Obviously this should preferably be tested on the same system that is used on the robot (Ubuntu 18.04 with Melodic).
+Obviously this should preferably be tested on the same system that is used on the robot (Ubuntu 22.04 with the iron distribution).
 A part of this is to check if all dependencies are correct in the package.xml.
 This is important so they can be installed with rosdep.

 The easiest real test if the software works is in visualization with fake data/commands and then to look at the output.
 For this you can also use real data that was recorded in a rosbag.